javierbrea/personal-website/content/blog/cypress-localstorage-disabled/index.md

 ## Installation

-The plugin is distributed via npm and should be installed as one of your project's devDependencies:
+The plugin is distributed via NPM and should be installed as one of your project's devDependencies:

 ```shell
 npm i --save-dev cypress-localstorage-commands